iterative/dvc.org/static/docs/get-started/example-pipeline.md

 between the pipeline stages and builds a dependency graph (DAG) transparently.

 DVC streamlines all of your experiments into a single, reproducible
-<abbr>project</abbr>, and it makes it easy to share it on Git, including the
+<abbr>project</abbr>, and it makes it easy to share it with Git, including
 dependencies.
-This is an innovative collaboration feature which provides the ability to review data science research.
+This collaboration feature provides the ability to review data science research.